Associate of Applied Science in Early Childhood Development

 - Incorporate knowledge of content areas to create appropriate experiences for young children.

 - Use ethical guidelines and other professional standards related to early childhood practice.

 - Demonstrate knowledgeable, reflective, and critical perspectives on professional practice, making informed decisions that integrate knowledge from a variety of sources.

 The expected mastery of student outcomes differs in accordance with program level.
-Students who complete the AAS in Early Childhood will be proficient entry-level child care workers, have knowledge of child development, and demonstrate basic abilities in child care paraprofessional skills.
+Students who complete the Associate of Applied Science in Early Childhood Development will be proficient entry-level child care workers, have knowledge of child development and demonstrate basic abilities in child care paraprofessional skills.